jocke/taggart/README.markdown

 History
 -------

+- Added `<table>` to Array that creates single or multi row tables.
 - Added `<ol>` and `<ul>` tags to the Array so you can now generate lists in one fast action.
 - Added `<script>`-tag.
 You can now add `"my-script.js".script` and `"alert('Hello World!')".script`.
 - Added several tags (still not a complete list, tweet or send a pull request for more tags.)